-Help our pollinating wildlife - the bees and butterflies.
-Anything that we can do in the garden in the late season will help.
+Help our pollinating wildlife - the bees, butterflies, wasps and moths.
+Anything that we can do in the garden in the mid to late season will help.

 Choose late flowering plants: